 Owing to its properties, PMMA is primarily intended for the manufacture of durable, high-quality articles and less so for products meant to be consumed and disposed of within a short time.
 Thanks to its resistance to aging and weathering, PMMA remains fully functional even after many years of service, and does not need to be replaced at an early stage.
 Given correct fabrication, PMMA releases no pollutant substances to the environment.
 At the end of its product life and after careful separation from other materials, PMMA can be used for energy recovery and chemical or mechanical recycling.

 PMMA scrap is not classed as hazardous waste.
-Small quantities can therefore be disposed of as household refuse.
-However, large quantities should be disposed to recycling.
+Small quantities can, therefore, be disposed of as household refuse.
+However, large quantities should be recycled.

 Is PMMA environmentally compatible?

 If correctly processed, PMMA releases no harmful substances to the environment.
 The basic grades consist of the elements carbon, hydrogen and oxygen.
 Some grades can be employed in food-contact applications and the medical sector.